Absolution (album): Legacy

 In 2005, Absolution was ranked number 345 in the Rock Hard book The 500 Greatest Rock & Metal Albums of All Time.
-In 2009, Q readers voted it the 23rd-best British album, and in 2009, Kerrang! readers voted it the second-best album of the century so far.
+In 2009, Q readers voted it the 23rd-best British album, and in 2009 Kerrang! readers voted it the second-best album of the century so far.
+In 2024, the Dream Theater drummer, Mike Portnoy, said Absolution was his favourite album of the century.
+It influenced Dream Theater tracks such as "Never Enough", from Octavarium (2005), and "Prophets of War", from Systematic Chaos (2007).

 A remastered 20th-anniversary reissue, Absolution XX Anniversary, featuring bonus tracks, live recordings and demos, was released on 17 November 2023.
 Clash wrote that the reissue was not as "neatly constructed or unique" as the 2021 Origin of Symmetry reissue, with "largely dispensable" bonus material, but praised the "punchier, cleaner" remaster.